 Our condensed consolidated financial statements are prepared in accordance with GAAP and include the accounts of Radian Group and its subsidiaries.
 All intercompany accounts and transactions, and intercompany profits and losses, have been eliminated.
+Certain prior period amounts have been reclassified to conform to the current period presentation.
 We have condensed or omitted certain information and footnote disclosures normally included in consolidated financial statements prepared in accordance with GAAP pursuant to the instructions set forth in Article 10 of Regulation S-X of the SEC.